 “Sometimes it takes a natural disaster to reveal a social disaster.” ~ Jim Wallis

 It was in grade school, third or fourth grade, I believe, that one of the Sisters said something to me that sunk into that ol’ brain of mine and made me think.
 I have kept it in mind and thought about it a lot throughout the years: “It is at our worst that we are at our best.”
-We have already seen a lot of devastation when Hurricane Harvey made landfall a couple of weeks ago.
-Now, the people in the Caribbean are facing Hurricane Irma and Florida is preparing to be hit by that hurricane.
+We have already seen a lot of devastation when natural disasters strike.

-In the midst of that devastation, we have heard awful stories about people robbing one another, about wide-scale looting, about people who have had their rescue boats taken from under their feet.
+In the midst of devastation, we often hear awful stories about people robbing one another, about wide-scale looting, about people who have had their rescue boats taken from under their feet.
 These stories reveal the very worst of our human nature.
 However, those stories have been countered by courageous and selfless stories as well.
 Many people have put themselves in jeopardy to help others.
 Some have even died responding to the needs of others.

 Disasters bring out the best in people as well.
 In our own community, we went through horrible flooding that was from the remnants of a hurricane.
 The people in our area helped one another clean out their destroyed homes so that they could try to return to some sort of normalcy.
 Disaster does not have to bring ruin.
 Disaster can bring others closer together.
 There are often bonds made in the midst of disaster that last through the years.